- Posts: 104

 Please Log in or Create an account to join the conversation.

-Replied by JSmith on topic Blackout
+by JSmith

 I appreciate the comprehensive nature of this article, it touches on nearly all the key points one needs to consider when preparing for a blackout.
 As an experienced prepper myself, I can attest to the importance of the steps outlined here.